CDLUC3/dmptool-types/README.md

 - `DateAnswer` A date field.
 Supports `YYYY-MM-DD` format.
 - `DateRangeAnswer` A series of 2 date fields.
 Meant to capture "From" and "To" or "Start" and "End" dates.
 - `EmailAnswer` An email address.
 Supports multiple emails that are comma separated.
+- `LicenseSearch` A license name and URL identifier
+- `MetadataStandardSearch` An array of names and URL identifiers for metadata standards
 - `MultiselectAnswer` An array of `option` objects each containing the value of a selected entry.
 - `NumberAnswer` A numeric field.
 Supports both integers and floats.
 - `DateRangeAnswer` A series of 2 numbers.
 Meant to capture "From" and "To" or "Start" and "End".
 - `RadioButtonsAnswer` A answer type that supports an array of `option` objects.
 The user may "select" a single option.
+- `RepositorySearch` An array of names and URL identifiers for a repositories
+- `ResearchOutputsTable` A table/collection of answers to allow for users to define title, description, repositories, license, etc. for multiple research outputs.
 - `SelectBoxAnswer` The value the user selected.
 - `TableAnswer` A table answer type.
 Each column in the table can be any one of the `AnyTableColumnAnswer` types.
 - `TextAnswer` A simple text field